Introduction to Winemaking

 Students will be staying in single dorm rooms on a university campus in Dijon.
 Linen, sheets and towels are furnished and changed every two weeks.
 Washing machines and dryers are available on the first floor of the dorm (named "Pavillon" in French).
 You will have a sink in your room.
 Showers and restrooms are shared on each floor between 10 rooms.

-Students will be sharing rooms in hostels when on excursions to Provence, Paris, and other wine regions of Europe.
+Students will be sharing rooms in hostels when on excursions to wine regions of Europe.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange alternative lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.